5 Client Onboarding Mistakes That Are Costing You Clients

 All five mistakes stem from the same root cause: treating onboarding as an administrative task instead of a client experience.

 The agencies winning in 2026 treat onboarding as a competitive advantage.
 They invest in it.
 They measure it.
-They optimize it.
-And they automate everything that doesn't require a human touch.
+They automate everything that doesn't require a human touch.
+And they continuously improve based on data, not gut feeling.

 Your Onboarding Audit Checklist